mattcaron/misc_notes/install.jarvis.ubuntu.24.04.md

 1. Add any necessary user accounts

+1. Allow normal users to read `dmesg` again.

+   Edit `/etc/sysctl.d/10-kernel-hardening.conf` and uncomment the following line at the bottom of the file:

+       kernel.dmesg_restrict = 0

+   then do:

+       sudo service procps restart

+   To apply the change.

 1. Make ssh work:

     1. For an old machine, use the old keys - you did save /etc, didn't you?